 Know how a smartphone camera really works.

 Smartphones and cameras have really come far from where it all began.
-In November 2000 the first smartphone with the camera was invented “Sharp J-SH04 “.
+In November 2000 the first smartphone with a camera was invented “Sharp J-SH04 “.
 At that time it had a resolution of 0.11 MegaPixel.

 Today we have smartphones that are equipped with 108MegaPixel cameras and that number is absurd.
 It’s almost 1000 times improvement in the last two decades.